-|Kevlar®||DuPont||Aramid (aromatic polyamide) fibre - tough textile fiber used in protective clothing where resistance to cuts, heat, bullets or flying fragments is needed.|
+|Kevlar®||DuPont||Aramid (aromatic polyamide) fibre - textile fibre used in protective clothing where resistance to cuts, heat, bullets or flying fragments is needed.|

 |Nomex®||DuPont||High-temperature-resistant aramid (aromatic polyamide) fibre; resistant to a wide range of industrial chemicals and solvents.|

-|Teflon®||DuPont||Fluorocarbon polymers made from tetrafluoroethylene (TFE) or from a mixture of tetrafluoroethylene and hexafluoropropylene.
-Has excellent chemical and thermal resistance but poor physical strength properties; is combined with other materials in protective clothing.|
+|Teflon®||Chemours||Fluorocarbon polymers are made from tetrafluoroethylene (TFE) or from a mixture of tetrafluoroethylene and hexafluoropropylene.
+It has chemical and thermal resistance but poor physical strength properties; it is combined with other materials in protective clothing.|

-|Trellchem®||Trelleborg Protective Products AB||Trade name of a range of chemical protective suits.
-All are made with a polyamide fabric coated with different materials for the outside and inside layers offering protection against exposure to wide range of chemicals; some suits (HPS,VPS,TLU-A) meet NFPA flammability test criteria.|
+|Trellchem®||Ansell||Trade name of a range of chemical protective suits.
+All are made with a polyamide fabric coated with different materials for the outside and inside layers, offering protection against exposure to a wide range of chemicals.|

-|Tychem®||DuPont||Offers protection against exposure to wide range of chemicals and is tear- and puncture-resistant.|
+|Tychem® (various)||DuPont||It offers protection against exposure to a wide range of chemicals and is tear- and puncture-resistant.|

 Check with your safety equipment supplier to find out what products (e.g., gloves, boots, aprons, suits, etc.) are available that meet the needs for the kind of chemical exposure anticipated in your workplace.
-Sometimes you will have to contact the manufacturer to find out if a given product is suitable for certain mixtures of solvents.
+Sometimes, you will have to contact the manufacturer to find out if a given product is suitable for certain mixtures of solvents.